A Synthetic Approach to Markov Kernels

 Every object in a Markov category has a copy morphism: ν(x) = (x, x).
 Fritz's insight: a morphism f is deterministic if and only if it commutes with copy.
 "Apply then copy" equals "copy then apply to both copies."

 Stochastic functions fail this test.
 If you flip a coin and then copy the result, you get (heads, heads) or (tails, tails).
 If you copy first and then flip each independently, you can get (heads, tails).
-Different distributions — the function is stochastic.
+Different distributions.
+The function is stochastic.

 Kleisli composition